evernotegitofficial/evernote-cloud-sdk-windows/Working_with_the_Advanced_(EDAM)_API.md

 ### Accessing the EDAM API in the SDK

-By default, the Using directive you include for the SDK is intentionally compact and doesn't include the EDAM objects.
+By default, the `using` directive you include for the SDK is intentionally compact and doesn't include the EDAM objects.
 To use them in your app, in addition to specifying `EvernoteSDK`, also add `EvernoteSDK.Advanced`.

     using EvernoteSDK;
     using EvernoteSDK.Advanced;